triton-inference-server/server/docs/model_repository.rst

 ^^^^^^^^^^^

 An PyTorch model is a single file that by default must be named model.pt.
+Notice that a PyTorch model must be traced with an example input and saved as a TorchScript Module as shown `here <https://pytorch.org/tutorials/advanced/cpp_export.html>`_.
+It is possible that some models traced with different versions of PyTorch may not be supported by the inference server due to changes in the underlying opset.
 A minimal model repository for a single PyTorch model would look like::

   models/